edadso/IncomeGauge-Predicting-Economic-Disparities-Using-ML/README.md

 # Income Gauge: Predicting-Economic-Disparities-Using-ML
-This project leverages machine learning to predict income levels as a means to address income inequality by providing a model embeded in a Streamlit framework that predicts whether an individual earns above or below a specified amount.
+This project leverages machine learning to predict income levels by providing a model embeded in a Streamlit framework that predicts whether an individual earns above or below a specified amount.

 ## Table of Contents
 - [Business Understanding](#business-understanding)